vli0w0/ECON102/MT2 Review.md

 3. Borrowing from the rest of the world, (M – X) = (import - export)

 **Natioanl Saving = Private saving S + and government saving(T − G)**

+Recall **Income(Y) = consumption expenditure(C) + saving(S) + net taxes(T)** and **GDP = wages + interest + rent + profit = Y = C + I + G + (X-M)**

+**Investment I = Household Saving S + Government Budget Surplus(T – G) + Borrowing from rest of the world(M - X)**
+The market for loanable funds determines the real interest rate, the quantity of funds loaned, saving, and investment.

+* Demands for Loanable Funds
+    1. real interest rate UP, quantity of loanable funds demanded goes down, the point move towards up and left along the curve
+    2. the greater the expected profit from new capital, the greater is the amount of investment and the greater the demand for loanable funds.
+The demand for loanable funds changes and the demand curve shifts.

+* Supply for loanable funds
+The quantity of loanable funds supplied is the total funds available from private saving, the government budget surplus, and international borrowing during a given period.
+Our focus here is on saving.
+    1. The real interest rate UP, quantity of loanable funds supplied UP.
+Point move up and right along the curve.
+    2. Disposable income = income earned - net taxes
+        * The greater a household’s disposable income, the greater is its saving.
+        * Demand curve shifts to the right
+    3. Expected future income UP, the smaller is its saving.
+        * Demand curve shifts to the left
+    4. Wealth UP, the smaller is its saving. (especially if because of a capital gain)
+        * Demand curve shifts to the left
+    5. Default risk: the risk that a loan will not be repaid
+        * The greater that risk, the higher is the interest rate needed to induce a person to lend and the smaller is the supply of loanable funds.
+        * risk UP, demand curve shifts to the left.
+If one of the influences on saving plans changes and increases saving, the supply of loanable funds increases.
+An increase in disposable income, a decrease in expected future income, a decrease in wealth, or a fall in default risk increases saving and increases the supply of loanable funds.

+Wealth

+Default risk